Open House Baby Shower: How To Host the Perfect Celebration

 Some guests could feel like the come-and-go aspect makes the shower less personal or gives them less time with the mom-to-be.

-For a mom who wants a sit-down meal or enjoys the games that come along with regular baby showers, an open-house shower may not be the right choice.
+For a mom who wants a sit-down meal or enjoys the games that come along with regular baby showers, an open-house shower might not be the right choice.

 Planning an Open House Baby Shower